Plumsail/forms-docs/source/javascript/controls.rst

                 fd.control('Button1').onclick = 'fd.save();';

     *   -   **disabled**
-        -   Property that specifies if submit button is clickable or not, can be used to disable submit button on some conditions.
+        -   Property that specifies if submit button is clickable or not, can be used to disable submit button.
         - .. code-block:: javascript

-                fd.control('Button1').disabled;
+                fd.control('Button1').disabled; //returns true or false
                 fd.control('Button1').disabled = true;
                 fd.control('Button1').disabled = false;